gitlabhq/gitlabhq/doc/install/structure.md

 # GitLab directory structure

-This is the directory structure you will end up with following the instructions in the Installation Guide.
+This is the default directory structure you will end up with following the instructions in the Installation Guide.

     |-- home
     |   |-- git